-The Company strives to ensure timely and appropriate disclosure of information according to the statutory disclosure requirements based on the Financial Instruments and Exchange Act and other relevant acts and ordinances, and as required by the Rules on Timely Disclosure set by the Tokyo Stock Exchange.
+We believe that the timely and appropriate disclosure of financial and non-financial information is important in order to engage in constructive dialogue with shareholders and investors with the aim of enhancing corporate value over the medium to long term.
+Therefore the Company discloses information according to the statutory disclosure requirements based on the Financial Instruments and Exchange Act and other relevant acts and ordinances, and as required by the Rules on Timely Disclosure set by the Tokyo Stock Exchange.
 The Company also discloses critical information that is not subject to either statutory disclosure or timely disclosure requirements but could potentially affect investment decisions.
 This information is disclosed in a fair and prompt manner so as to give all the stakeholders equal access to it.

 The Company discloses information required by the timely disclosure regulations through TDnet (Timely Disclosure network) provided by the Tokyo Stock Exchange and also releases information to the press immediately.
 Information that is disclosed on TDnet or by other means is also promptly posted on its website.